 Dual Charging Dock

-This model comes with a dual charging dock that can charge the vacuum plus an extra battery.
-It also has extra slots to store two additional attachments.
+This model has a dual charging dock that can charge the vacuum plus an extra battery.
+It also has extra slots to store two more attachments.

 Realize that the V16 only comes with a single battery out of the box, so you’ll have to purchase an extra battery to use this slot.

-On top of the cleaning, head is three LED headlights that help users track dirt on low visibility areas.
+On top of the nozzle are three LED headlights that help users track dirt on low visibility areas.

-Since it only has three bulbs, it isn’t as bright as a Shark ION P50 that has six LED bulbs, but I’m guessing that the adjustable gate made it a necessity to move the headlight up to this area.
+Since it only has three bulbs, it isn’t as bright as a Shark ION P50 with six bulbs, but I’m guessing that the adjustable gate made it necessary to move the headlight to this area.

 How much power does the Jeshen V18 have?

-Since not all cordless vacuum manufacturers use the same unit to disclose power, comparing power can be confusing.
+Not all cordless manufacturers use the same unit to disclose power, so comparing suction can be confusing.

-Airflow refers to the amount of air that passes through the part where it’s measured.
+Airflow refers to the amount of air that passes through the region where it’s measured.

-Based on my experience, vacuums with high airflow numbers tend to do well at deep cleaning carpet.
+Based on my experience, vacuums with high airflow tend to do well at deep cleaning carpet.

-But other factors to play a role in this like brush roll design.
+But other factors to play a role like brush roll design.

 Here are the results.